garciajordy/private_events/README.md

 # Private_events

 In this private_event project we created a simple website where user must first login before creating events.
-Users also can exchange invitations for their own events.
+Users also can exchange invitations only for their own events.

 ## Built With